Perry Barr Stadium Birmingham Greyhound Racing

 Where Races Are Won

-The run to the first bend usually settles the race.
-Inside draws that break well can take the rail and dictate the pace; wide runners need a clear gap to avoid trouble.
+The run to the first bend usually settles a greyhound race.
+Inside draws that break well can take the rail and dictate the pace; wide runners need a clear gap to avoid trouble in the pack.

 Draw read Match each dog's early pace to its trap — not the trap number alone.